Okhla: Okhla Industrial Estate

-Extension of Okhla

-Apart from the Industrial Estate, Okhla also has an extension of several residential area which includes Zakir Nagar, Batla House, Jogabai and Jogabai Extension, Abul Fazal Enclave, Okhla Head, Jamia Nagar, Shaheen Bagh, Okhla Vihar, Johri Farm, Noor Nagar, Gaffar Manzil, Haji Colony, etc. and includes the colonies situated on the bank of the river Yamuna.

 Phases

 Okhla Industrial Estate Phase I and Phase II is one of the 28 industrial areas of Delhi, as per the Master Plan of 2001.
 Revenue earners from this base include ready-made garment exporters and leather garment exporters, besides other segments of the industry such as pharmaceutical manufacturing units, plastic and packaging industries, printing presses, machinery manufacturers, call centers, MNCs Office, Bank, and others.

-Okhla Industrial Estate Phase III spreads over 110 acre and is a modest industrial foundation laid out by the British architect Mr. Walter George, who was famous for the planning and construction of Parliament House, North, and South Blocks.
+Okhla Industrial Estate Phase III spreads over 110 acre and is a modest industrial foundation laid out by the British architect Walter George, who was famous for the planning and construction of Parliament House, North, and South Blocks.

-MNCs, Call centers, BPO, Showrooms, and Media Groups are actively operational in the area.

 Overview

-The whole industrial area was named after the main Okhla Village, in South Delhi.
-Nearby areas have now extensively grown ito neighbourhoods like Jogabai extension, Batla House, Okhla Vihar, Zakir Nagar, Jamia Nagar, Abul Fazal Enclave, Shaheen Bagh, Kalindi Colony, and Kalindi Kunj.
+The whole industrial area was named after the main Okhla town, in South Delhi.
+Nearby areas have now extensively grown into neighbourhoods like Jogabai extension, Batla House, Okhla Vihar, Zakir Nagar, Jamia Nagar, Abul Fazal Enclave, Shaheen Bagh, Kalindi Colony, and Kalindi Kunj.

-The Okhla neighbourhood has a high density of Muslim population, and show high linguistic literacy rate.
+Okhla has a heavily Muslim population and shows a high linguistic literacy rate.
 It is a state assembly constituency, part of the East Delhi Lok Sabha constituency.
+Most of the Muslim families currently living in Okhla are migrants from Uttar Pradesh and Bihar.
+From the 1990s, Muslim migrants from Bihar, Uttar Pradesh and other areas of north India started coming and settling in the localities."

 Neighbourhoods

 East of Kailash, New Friends Colony, Nehru Place, Kalkaji, Abul Fazal Enclave, Sukhdev Vihar, Greater Kailash, Govindpuri, Sriniwaspuri, Tuglaqabad, Sarita Vihar, Jasola, Shaheen Bagh, Jaitpur, Madanpur, Badarpur, Zakir Nagar, Okhla Vihar, Ghaffar Manzil Colony, Haji colony, Ishwar Nagar and Harkesh Nagar are the surrounding areas.
+The area is surrounded by Okhla Mandi -- one of Delhi’s largest wholesale vegetable and fruit markets.

+Educational Institutions

+Jamia Millia Islamia is the biggest landmark — a central university with a long history since 1920.
+There are also schools, coaching centers, and research institutes in the area.

 Wildlife sanctuaries

 Okhla Bird Sanctuary is a nearby Bird Park and Wildlife Sanctuary located in Noida, where during the month of September thousands of migratory birds including shovellers, pintail, common teal, gadwall, and blue-winged teal visit the area every year.
+The Okhla Bird Sanctuary lies on its edge near Kalindi Kunj Barrage.
+Despite pollution and urban encroachment, it’s a biodiversity hotspot in Delhi NCR.

 Hospitals

-There are many hospitals in the area, including Indraprastha Apollo Hospital, Al-Shifa, Cribbs, Fortis Escorts and other small hospitals and clinics.
+There are many hospitals in the area, including Indraprastha Apollo Hospital, Al-Shifa, Cribs Hospital, Holy Family Hospital, Fortis Escorts, and other small hospitals and clinics.

-Transport
+Hygiene

+Civic hygiene has been a concern in Okhla and people struggle with overflowing garbage.
+The overused landfills in the area have been termed as dark spots.
+New Indian Express, in a July 2021 report stated, "The 22km stretch of Yamuna from Wazirabad to Okhla in Delhi, which is less than two per cent of the river length, accounts for about 80 per cent of the pollution in the river."